Is intermittent fasting good for your health?

 Our internal clock and circadian rhythms seem to be to blame.
 Indeed, the advantage of time-limited eating starting in the morning is to make the periods of food intake and fasting coincide with our biological clock.

 In our previous article, we explained that in response to light cycles, our body produces hormones cyclically to adapt our food intake to the body’s energy needs: the optimal period for eating is from morning around 8 a.m. to 9 a.m. hours (at sunrise) until 7 p.m. (when the sun begins to set, depending on the season).
-Not eating breakfast and eating after 7 p.m. promotes dysregulation of circadian rhythms and increases the risk of developing metabolic diseases.
+Not eating breakfast and eating following 7 p.m. promotes dysregulation of circadian rhythms and increases the risk of developing metabolic diseases.

-Be careful, however: if time-limited eating seems to be a good approach with regard to metabolic health, much remains to be understood about its functioning and optimizing its effects… Work from 2022 has thus not shown any differences in terms of weight loss between opting for morning or late food intake… On the other hand, it played on the appetite felt during the day – this time to the advantage of the former.
+Be careful, however: if time-limited eating seems to be a good approach with regard to metabolic health, much remains to be understood regarding its functioning and optimizing its effects… Work from 2022 has thus not shown any differences in terms of weight loss between opting for morning or late food intake… On the other hand, it played on the appetite felt during the day – this time to the advantage of the former.

 READ ALSO What is the best bread for health?
 And beyond the time of day when it seems preferable to eat, other parameters may be important and which are not always measured in the studies carried out: quality and quantity of foods absorbed, duration of the fasting period. which can extend from twelve to twenty hours a day, etc.